Title: On the Wings of Unexpected Change

 The man was a fuck up and the only reason she had campaigned so hard to get him on Atlantis was he should have been easier to control than O’Neill.
 She was sorry to say that he wasn’t.

 Then again, Sumner was dead.
 And by the Major’s hand.
 If they ever got in contact with Earth again, she might be able to use that, Elizabeth mused as she walked into the gate room.
-She really didn’t hold out any hope that the SGC would be able to get the Prometheus or Daedalus ready.
-Or that they would be willing to send one out to find them–riches of Ancient tech or not.
+She really didn’t hold out any hope that the SGC would be able to get the Prometheus or Daedalus ready in time.
+Nor was she sure that they would be willing to send one of the ships out to find them–riches of Ancient tech or not.
 That meant that she needed to get control of Sheppard as soon as possible.

 As soon as she reached the command deck, she looked at Grodin.
 He was manning the console that McKay had determined was the central hub to the main operations for the city.
 Thanks to Sheppard initializing it, anyone could use it.
 Which was good since Grodin wasn’t currently ATA positive.
 But he had gotten the tutorial from her CSO on it and had been in the Antarctic installation for over a year without incidents.
 So…

-“Nothing to report, Dr. Weir, on the external sensors that we have running.
+“There is nothing to report Dr. Weir, on the external sensors that we have running.
 Chuck is still human, and Stackhouse is moving through the levels of sleep on schedule.
 Biro expects him to exit the deepest parts of REM sleep in the next 30 minutes or so.
 Once that’s done, she wants to wake him and get some of the initial data on any changes recorded,” he reported.